 Denote the area of $\HS(z_N,\epsilon')\backslash\AC(\epsilon)$ as $S_{\epsilon,\epsilon',d}$, where $z_N$ is the north pole of sphere $\mathbb{S}^d$.
 Then we have

 If $\hat{z}\notin\AC(\epsilon)$, then $\pi_S(\hat{z})\geq\delta_{\epsilon}$ and

 \end{proof}

-\begin{proof}[Proof of \cref{Thm:uniform ergodic}] We prove for the global balance case.
-The proof is analogous for the local balance case.
+\begin{proof}[Proof of \cref{Thm:uniform ergodic}] We prove for the globally-balanced case.
+The proof is analogous for the locally-balanced case.
 It is equivalent to show that the sphere $\mathbb{S}^d$ is a small set.
-We will show that for all measurable set $A$, there exist a probability measure $\mu$ on $\mathbb{S}^d$ and $\epsilon$ such that
+We will show that, for all measurable sets $A$, there exist a probability measure $\mu$ on $\mathbb{S}^d$ and a constant $\epsilon > 0$ such that